BicycleTips/bicycletips.github.io/_posts/2021-10-25-Big-Sugar-Gravel-Ride-Review.md

 Wags and I stayed on the scene for about 45 minutes, before heading back out on the road.
 On the way out the ambulance was coming in, we were glad to see that.

-{% picture Content/2021/BigSugarGravel/BigSugarGravel-10.jpg %}
+{% picture Content/2021/BigSugarGravel/BigSugarGravel-10.jpg --alt Dennis Van Winden %}

-{% picture Content/2021/BigSugarGravel/BigSugarGravel-11.jpg %}
+{% picture Content/2021/BigSugarGravel/BigSugarGravel-11.jpg --alt Luke Hall %}

-{% picture Content/2021/BigSugarGravel/BigSugarGravel-12.jpg %}
+{% picture Content/2021/BigSugarGravel/BigSugarGravel-12.jpg --alt Colin Strickland %}

-{% picture Content/2021/BigSugarGravel/BigSugarGravel-13.jpg %}
+{% picture Content/2021/BigSugarGravel/BigSugarGravel-13.jpg --alt Peter Stetina %}

 The rest of the ride kind of blurs together, at one point Wags and I were talking about how we hadn't had any of the 100 mile competitors pass us since the accident (maybe 15 came through while we were there, a BIG thank you to those who slowed down, to those of you who didn't, a couple of the top 5 men's riders, show some decency next time).
 We began to wonder if the organizers had closed the course at the Brewery for weather or something.

 It wasn't until shortly after this conversation that we started to get riders coming by us from the 100, we found out later talking to a gentleman who finished in the 21st spot that they had actually shut the course down where the ambulance arrived on the scene.

-{% picture Content/2021/BigSugarGravel/BigSugarGravel-14.jpg %}
+{% picture Content/2021/BigSugarGravel/BigSugarGravel-14.jpg --alt Arkansas Gravel %}

 Once the trickle started as 100 mile riders were passing us, the flood came.
 Mostly we were passed by the top men, but a number of women passed by as well, including Amity Rockwell.
 A big shout out to all the riders who passed us slower guys with words of encouragement, it was much appreciated each and every time someone said something.